IS303-Steffen/a05-soccer-teams/tests/README_TESTS.md

 # Checklist For Submitting to GitHub
 1. Ensure all tests pass using the solution file
+2. In conftest.py:
-2. Change default_module_to_test in conftest.py to look at the student submission file instead of the solution file.
+    1. default_module_to_test in conftest.py has the proper file name for the student file name
+    2. The timeout time is set to 6 seconds
+3. Ensure each of the test files has the correct max_score set at the top of the file, and that it matches the README.md.
-3. Run the generate_yml.py
+4. Run the generate_yml.py
-4. Ensure .gitignore includes:
+5. Ensure .gitignore includes:
     - \*solution\*.py
     - ~$*.xlsx
     - .vscode*
     - student_test_module.py
     - test_cases_table_output.html
     - test_cases_drafts.json
-5. Push all changes to GitHub
+6. Push all changes to GitHub
-6. In GitHub Classroom use the following settings:
+7. In GitHub Classroom use the following settings:
     - Private repository visibility
     - Don't grant admin status
     - Copy the default branch only